johnalexandergreene/Geom_Kisrhombille/doc/overview.md

-# A Kisrhombille Tessellation Based Geometry and a New Type of Fractal
+# A Kisrhombille Tessellation Based Geometry and a New Kind of Fractal

-A rendering of one instance of one variety of the fractal.
 ![](pix/headerdecoration.png)

+by John Greene john@fleen.org

 ---